jcaillon/valet/docs/content/showcase/_index.md

 ## 🧩 Libraries of function

-Make your scripts more performant and write code faster by using Valet libraries for string manipulation, interactive prompt, pure bash I/O and more...
+Make your scripts more performant and write code faster by using Valet [libraries][libraries-link] for string manipulation, interactive prompt, pure bash I/O and more...
 Some examples:

 ```python {linenos=table,linenostart=1,filename="script.sh"}
 myFunction() {